ROK862/CSCI39HomeWork-4/README.md

 - I used Github pages, nothing special here.

 # Features and comments:
-- I used CSS to style components, and reduced transition on button hover state to 0.2 seconds--as per previous guidance.
+- I used CSS to style components, and reduced duration of animated transitions on button hover state to 0.2 seconds--as per previous guidance.
 - I fixed a bug--which now contemplating on it, may have been intentional--which forced input/calculations to be parsed as integers.
 It rounded the values up or down, before and after calculations.
 - I added new features such as Square Root, Qube Root, Pi, and a display for equations.
 - I added an on-button click sound to maintain the illusion--and perhaps enable the user to keep track of how many times a button was clicked if any.